 Impact of Updated Heart Transplant Allocation Policy on Use of Status-Modifying Therapies

 This project will assess potential unintended consequences to recent changes to the heart transplant allocation system that may incentivize physicians to use high-risk, expensive, “status modifying” therapies that increase the likelihood of heart transplant receipt by increasing a patient’s apparent acuity.

 Projects Launched Fall 2018

 Design and Implementation Challenges of Opioid Prescribing Limits for Acute Pain

 Opioid prescribing limits are an important component of the policy response to the US opioid epidemic.
 This project will highlight design and implementation challenges of these emerging policies to regulate opioid prescribing.
-The policy sprint will provide insight into how to minimize potential unintended effects and presenting policy options for addressing these implementation challenges.
+The policy sprint will provide insight into how to minimize potential unintended effects and present policy options for addressing these implementation challenges.

 Improving Maternity Outcomes in the U.S.: Using Data and Policy to Promote High-Value Care